LM-15/falltest/README.md

   * Excludes instance records with instance format names of “computer – online resource” or “ISNULL.”
 And excludes instance records with holdings library names of “Online” or “ISNULL.”
 (Online resource counts are excluded even if tracked in the Inventory; see the ERM queries for online titles held counts.
 Each reporter must know where her/his institution’s various resources are tracked and find the needed reports as appropriate, adding together counts if needed, and avoiding any duplication if possible.)
   </details>

-### Parameter filters:
+#### Parameter filters:

-You can type in text to filter by: resource format, receipt status, date, location and call number
+SQL allows you to input text to filter by: resource format, receipt status, date, location and call number.

 <details>
   <summary>Click to read more!</summary>